Brentford Developments in the Pipeline

 Old Police Station , Half Acre and Watermans and Max Factor ("Albany Riverside")

 Two planning applications were approved in 2018 for193 flats on the Watermans Arts Centre/Max Factor site (P/2017/3372) and the replacement of Watermans (of similar size to existing) plus 105 flats at the Police Station (P/2017/3371).
 The proposal for the Watermans site was called in by the Secretary of State in April 2018 following objections from Historic England regarding the visual impact from Kew Gardens of its height and massing.
-The virtual inquiry was held in October 2020 and a decision from the Secretary of State is awaited.
+The virtual inquiry was held in October 2020.

 B&Q site (“The Fourth Mile”), Larch Drive, Gunnersbury Avenue (Turnham Green ward).

 A planning application (P/2019/3954) was submitted in October 2019 for a development of up to 16 storeys containing 258 flats, a four star hotel with 219 rooms, community space and office/retail including a 33,000 m 2 “Technology Showcase” for the automotive industry.